TuomoKu/SPX-GC/README.md

 ```
 > The templates must be within `ASSETS/templates` folder structure.
 It is preferred to have a single subfolder for all _your_ templates (myCompany in the example above) and futher subfolders for different _template packs_ or _visual styles_ within it (ProjectA, ProjectB in the example).

-SPX-GC user interface and web playout always loads templates from `ASSETS/templates` folder, but CasparCG playout can be [configured](#templatesources) to playout _copied_ templates from template-path folder configured in CasparCG Server caspar.config -file.
+SPX user interface and web playout always loads templates from `ASSETS/templates` folder, but CasparCG playout can be [configured](#templatesources) to playout _copied_ templates from template-path folder configured in CasparCG Server caspar.config -file.

 <!--
 > <a id="fileprotocol"></a>**CasparCG** does not support absolute file paths with HTML-templates using file protocol.
 SPX-GC loads templates from ASSETS/templates -folder which acts as a http server.
 (Serving templates over http to CasparCG is planned for future version of SPX-GC.) **The simplest** way currently to configure CasparCG and SPX-GC together is to make ASSETS/templates folder the templates folder of CasparCG.
 To make this change, move your existing HTML-templates to ASSETS/templates and re-configure `caspar.config` to use that as `templates-folder`.
 [Video: template path configuration](https://www.youtube.com/watch?v=bjVzdaR9a0U).